Search This Blog

 So you want to go and look for diamonds yourself?
 The references above will give you lots of clues to locations, nearly all of which will turn out to be privately owned.
 Make sure you get permission before entering any private property and respect the wishes of all landowners.

 Staggy Creek on the Copeton Dam road near Inverell is the only place that seems to be easily accessible to the public.
 Google Staggy Creek fossicking and you will find lots of web pages to explore.
 Some of them even mention finding diamonds there!
+Check out my entry in myBlog as well.
 You can always go and look at the specimens at the Inverell Tourist Information Centre if you want to compare your finds with the real thing.

 The illustrations accompanying this blog were adapted from the above references and similar ones found on DIGS.